 In Connecticut, when you say Power of Attorney, you are referring to a power of attorney in regard to financial matters only.
 Power of Attorney for health care (or a medical Power of attorney) is referred to as an Advance Healthcare Directive, which we will discuss in a future article.

 What Is Power of Attorney?

-Power of attorney is the legal authority where you (the principal) give another person (the agent), the authority to act on your behalf as if you were the one making the decisions.
-Anything you can do, they can do, just as good as you.
+Power of attorney is the legal authority where you (the principal) give another person (the agent), the authority to act on your behalf.
+As if you were the one making the decisions.
+Anything you can do, they can do, just as well as you.